National Reform - Mental Health and Suicide Prevention

 The Productivity Commission’s (PC) Report into the role of improving mental health to support economic participation and enhancing productivity and economic growth in Australia, was publicly released in November 2020.

 In May 2021, the Federal Government released their response to the PC Report, alongside the Federal Budget 2021-22 in its Prevention Compassion Care National Mental Health and Suicide Prevention Plan.
-The Plan is informed by the lived experiences of everyday Australians and the advice and recommendations from the Productivity Commission and National Suicide Prevention Adviser and Taskforce.
+The Plan is informed by the lived experiences of everyday Australians and the advice and recommendations from the Productivity Commission and the National Suicide Prevention Adviser - Final Advice.

 For any enquiries, please email: email@example.com